praveenmunagapati/identityserver/contributing.md

 go get -u github.com/jteeuwen/go-bindata/...
 ```

-After this execute `go generate in the siteservice/website` folder.
-Check in the overwritten go files in the packaged folder.
+After this execute `go generate` in the `siteservice/website` folder.
+Commit the overwritten go files in the packaged folder.

 During development it can be easier if the files are served directly, execute go-bindata with the -debug flag:
 ```